 Workplace Hazardous Materials Information System (WHMIS) is a crucial system for ensuring worker safety when working with hazardous materials.

 To ensure that workers understand the hazards associated with controlled products in the workplace, education and training for WHMIS are essential.
-However, these two terms are often used interchangeably, despite having different definitions, goals, scope, methods, frequency, assessment, legal requirements, and importance.

 In this blog, we will explore the difference between education and training for WHMIS to help you understand which one is right for your workplace and why.

-WHMIS Education
+What does WHMIS Education Refers?

 Education for WHMIS refers to the provision of knowledge and understanding about the Workplace Hazardous Materials Information System (WHMIS) and the hazards associated with controlled products in the workplace.